Counselor’s Professional Identity and Credential

 Conclusion

 Professional identity and development counseling have become crucial practices in contemporary society.
 Professional identity helps promote ethical behavior and core values among professional counselors.
 It also enables experts to establish a precise (accurate) understanding of the required scope of practice in the counseling profession.
-The typical challenges to professional identity in the U.S include limitations in licensure portability, lack of proper credential requirement standards, the need for additional fees, and varying educational requirements.
+Limitations on the mobility of licenses, inadequate standards for credentials, the need for extra payments, and disparate educational requirements are some of the common obstacles to professional identification in the United States.
 The developed professional identity plan will be instrumental in my success journey within my expertise field.

 Requirements for the State of California